 A feast for your eyes – top foods for healthy eyes

-A healthy diet is something many of us strive to achieve at the start of the New Year.
-As well as improving your general health, good nutrition also has a direct impact on our eye health.
-Studies have shown that by regularly eating fruit, veg, oily fish, eggs and nuts, your are boosting the amount of Vitamins A, B2, C and E as well as Omega 3 and Antioxidants can improve the health of your eyes in the long term, reducing the risk of diseases such as macular degeneration, glaucoma and cataracts.
+A healthy diet is something many of us strive to achieve.
+As well as improving your general health, good nutrition also has a direct impact on your eye health.
+Studies show that by eating fruit, veg, oily fish, eggs and nuts, you can improve the health of your eyes.

 Carrots and Sweet Potato: Both contain beta carotene which is transformed into vitamin A in the body and protects the eye from infection.